rohithpeddi/rohithpeddi/README.md

 Before starting my Ph.D., I earned my undergraduate degree from **IIT Kharagpur** and worked as an **R&D Engineer** at **Next Education India Pvt Ltd.** and **ZeMoSo Labs Pvt Ltd.**

-## 🧩 Research Focus

-My research focuses on developing algorithms that enable machines to understand human interactions:

-1. **🎥 Accurate Interpretation of Human Interactions**
-   By integrating multiple data modalities—vision, text, and audio—I aim to answer the **_what_** of observed interactions.
-   - Tackling challenges in robust learning
-   - Addressing issues in long-tailed recognition

-2. **🔮 Anticipation of Human Interactions**
-   Exploring the **_why_** behind actions to enhance AI systems' ability to anticipate future interactions.
-   - Leveraging underlying priors for predictive AI behaviour

-3. **🤖 Transfer of Observed Interactions to Robots**
-   Adapting observed human interactions to specific robotic embodiments.
-   - Enabling robots to interpret, understand, and replicate human interactions effectively

 ## 📚 Relevant Publications